snwfog/ppedit/README.md

 	- `coffeescript-concat -I coffee/ | coffee -s  --compile > js/ppedit.js`

  - Open the main.html file on a browser to see what the editor looks like

+ - You can also run the `compileCoffee.sh` file to generate the ppedit.js and the ppedit-test.js in one command.

 ### Testing